 If the phone does not read anything from the YubiKey and does not make a confirmation noise, set the NDEF slot for NFC usage for the slot where your credential is (slot 1 by default) and try these steps again.

-If your phone reads something or makes a confirmation noise but the authentication fails, you can run a full scan in the NFC TagInfo by NXP app (available on Android and iOS) and submit the result of the scan as a support ticket.
+If your phone reads something or makes a confirmation noise but the authentication fails, you can run a full scan in the NFC TagInfo by NXP app (available on the Google Play Store the iOS App Store) and submit the result of the scan as a support ticket.